-- Instagram @theJKCF

-- LinkedIn Join the Cooke Scholars & Alumni Group or follow the Foundation page

-- YouTube Jack Kent Cooke Foundation
+- Instagram @theJKCF - LinkedIn Join the Cooke Scholars & Alumni Group or follow the Foundation page - YouTube Jack Kent Cooke Foundation - Compass Interactive video platform of Scholar and Alum stories

-- X / Twitter OtheJKCF

 Cooke Connect - Cooke Connect is the official networking platform for Cooke Scholars and Alumni.
 You can sign up here.